 These stats might provide new options to the player and, sometimes, more than one Stat can be used to check the availability of an option or the outcome of an action.

-- Introduced the introduction to the first agenda of the meeting with the other nobles during the Lords Summit.
+- Implemented the introduction to the first agenda of the meeting with the other nobles during the Lords Summit.
 A version where Governor Bluden exists and another, shorter, in which he doesn’t.

 - Added a segment where you can speak to the other nobles before the Lords Summit starts (it took longer than anticipated because there were many possible scenarios and relationships you could have with them at this point)